REASY/python-free-threading-vs-multiprocessing-benchmarks/data_races/article.md

 Because the "bad window" was **tiny**.

-In the GIL build, only one thread runs Python bytecode at a time.
-Thread switching happens *between bytecode instructions*, and the switching cadence is typically on the millisecond scale (with `sys.setswitchinterval()` being more of a polite suggestion than a contract).
+In the classic GIL build, only one thread runs Python bytecode at a time.
+CPython periodically hands off the GIL (roughly guided by `sys.setswitchinterval()`).
+Additionally, some C code (in the stdlib and extensions) explicitly releases the GIL (e.g. via `Py_BEGIN_ALLOW_THREADS`) around blocking I/O or long‑running work.
+The exact handoff points are implementation details – but the key is that CPython can switch **between** your logically related steps.

 Your critical window is: